 This can be particularly effective where expensive materials are involved.
 Not only does 3D printing enable incredibly lean, lightweight structures, it also uses only the material required for the part.
 There’s no milling down from an expensive block of titanium.

 The biggest chunk of the eventual production cost of a part is set during the design process through design decisions that narrow down manufacturing options – with little room for later changes.
 But this is also where important aspects of the part’s value are decided.
 How much can it do, how many functions can it fulfill, how reliable will it be?
 This is where 3D printing can open new avenues, making timing crucial when it comes to using the technology successfully.

-In 3DP, complexity is free.
-This means complex structures to achieve a light weight are suddenly an option.
+In 3D printing, complexity is free.
+This means complex structures to achieve a lightweight are suddenly an option.
 Functional integration of many parts into one becomes possible, because we don’t have to worry about how to create a mold or toolpath for an intricate, nested part.

 Ultimately 3D printing comes into its own at the earliest stages of the design process, when neighboring parts and assemblies aren’t already fully designed, and when the production line for it isn’t already being planned.

 Starting early means unlocking incredible value – and competitive advantage – as well as sufficient time to get the design and production infrastructure right and make sure the economics work.
 If done right, this can drastically improve tooling-up time as well as time to market.

 The main current limitations to consider are available materials, production volumes and manufacturing infrastructure.

 The readily available selection of alloys is still limited, but includes highly versatile types of titanium, aluminum, inconel and stainless steel, the mechanical properties of which can be modulated through design.
 For example, you may not need a lightweight material if you can easily create lightweight structures.